 Our main source of cash flow is from our general and limited partner interests and our incentive distribution rights in the Partnership.
-As described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our Annual Report on Form 10-K, our 2013 strategic and operational accomplishments, our 2013 financial results and the 2013 financial results of the Partnership demonstrate the significant increases in both our business scale and diversity and in our results of operations in comparison to 2012.
-In summary, some of our more significant financial, operational and strategic highlights in 2013 included:
+As described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our Annual Report on Form 10-K, our 2014 strategic and operational accomplishments, our 2014 financial results and the 2014 financial results of the Partnership demonstrate the significant increases in both our business scale and diversity and in our results of operations in comparison to 2013.
+In summary, some of our more significant financial, operational and strategic highlights in 2014 included:

-- On balance, excellent execution across our businesses, including strong financial performance, with the Partnership's adjusted EBITDA for 2013 22% higher than 2012 and slightly above the mid-range of public guidance; - Excellent execution on announced expansion projects, with over \$1 billion of capital expenditures for growth projects that were placed in service during 2013 and completed on or ahead of schedule and on or below budget, and with projects scheduled for completion in 2014 on track; - Continued development of our potential future expansion project portfolio, with over \$1.5 billion of identified growth projects; - Tremendous effort and solid growth of our recently acquired Bakken Shale midstream business; and - A continued strong track record and performance regarding safety, with several industry safety recognitions in 2013, and compliance in all aspects of our business, including environmental and regulatory compliance.
+- Excellent execution across our businesses, including strong financial performance, with the Partnership's adjusted EBITDA for 2014 53% higher than 2013 and above the mid-range of public guidance; - Excellent execution on announced expansion projects, with over \$0.7 billion of capital expenditures for growth projects that were placed in service during 2014 and completed on or ahead of schedule and on or below budget, and with projects scheduled for completion in 2015 on track; - Continued development of our potential future expansion project portfolio; - · Continued execution efforts and solid volume growth for our Bakken Shale midstream business; - Execution of agreements to acquire Atlas Energy, L.P. and Atlas Pipeline Partners, L.P., which upon completion we believe will increase long-term value because of the strategic fit of the acquired businesses and the increase in our scale and diversity; and - A continued strong track record and performance regarding safety, with several industry safety recognitions in 2014, and compliance in all aspects of our business, including environmental and regulatory compliance.

-See "-Components of Executive Compensation Program for Fiscal 2013-Annual Cash Incentive Bonus" for further discussion of these summary highlights.
+See "-Components of Executive Compensation Program for Fiscal 2014-Annual Cash Incentive Bonus" for further discussion of these summary highlights.

-Summary of 2013 and 2014 Compensation Decisions
+Summary of 2014 and 2015 Compensation Decisions

-While the compensation arrangements for our named executive officers during fiscal 2013 remained substantially similar to those in place during fiscal 2012, specific compensatory changes in 2013 included the following:
+While the compensation arrangements for our named executive officers during fiscal 2014 remained substantially similar to those in place during fiscal 2013, specific compensatory changes in 2014 included the following:

-- Base salary raises were approved for certain named executive officers, ranging from 5% to 18%.
-Messrs.
-Joyce and Whalen did not receive base salary increases for 2013 at their request.
-The Compensation Committee authorized base salary increases for the other named executive officers in order to align the total direct compensation of these individuals more closely with the total direct compensation provided to similarly situated executives at companies within our 2013 Peer Group, adjusted for company size, and to reflect professional growth and the assumption of additional responsibilities.
-See "-Methodology and Process-Role of Peer Group and Benchmarking" for a description of the companies that comprise the 2013 Peer Group and of the methodology employed by BDO, the independent compensation consultant engaged by the Compensation Committee, to adjust Peer Group total direct compensation for company size. - Mr. Perkins' target bonus percentage for 2013 under our annual incentive plan was increased from 80% of base salary to 100% of base salary in order to align his total direct compensation more closely with the total direct compensation provided to similarly situated chief executive officers at companies within our 2013 Peer Group, adjusted for company size.
-For similar reasons, the long-term equity incentive award opportunity for 2013 for Messrs.
-Perkins and Heim was also increased. - Provisions were added to our restricted stock awards and equity settled performance unit awards to permit continued vesting of the awards following an executive's retirement from employment with us, subject to certain conditions.
-Additional information is provided below under "-Components of
+- Base salary raises were approved for certain named executive officers, ranging from 6.7% to 15.4%.
+Mr. Joyce did not receive a base salary increase for 2014 at his request.
+The Compensation Committee authorized base salary increases for the other named executive officers in order to align the total direct compensation of these individuals more closely with the total direct compensation provided to similarly situated executives at companies within our 2014 Peer Group, adjusted for company size, and to reflect professional growth and the assumption of additional responsibilities.
+See "- Methodology and Process-Role of Peer Group and Benchmarking" for a description of the companies that comprise the 2014 Peer Group and of the methodology employed by BDO USA, LLC, the independent compensation consultant engaged by the Compensation Committee (the "Compensation Consultant"), to adjust Peer Group total direct compensation for company size. - The target bonus percentages for Messrs.
+Heim, McParland and Meloy for 2014 under our annual incentive plan were increased in order to align their total direct compensation more closely with the total direct compensation provided to similarly situated officers at companies within our 2014 Peer Group, adjusted for company size.
+For similar reasons, the long-term equity incentive award opportunities for 2014 for Messrs.
+Perkins, Heim, McParland and Meloy were also increased.